ibm-messaging/mq-dev-patterns/dotnet/README.md

 The response sample will get a message from the queue, process it and put the response on the reply to queue and keep looking for more messages to respond to till you ctrl+c interrupt it.

 ## Run the samples with TLS

+If you are using a .NET managed client, then the underlying .NET framework will carry out the TLS handshake with the MQ Server.
+Any exceptions generated in the .NET layer during the TLS handshake will surface as server or queue not found - [2059](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.4.0/com.ibm.mq.tro.doc/q041290_.htm).

+To overcome this you need to import the client .p12 (or client side .kdb) certificate into Windows.

 ### For the Cloud Users:

-Navigate to the "Application Credentials" tab of your cloud MQ service instance.

-Click `add`, then create a user called "app".
-Click `Add and generate API key`, which will bring up your API token.
-Copy this and save it somewhere as you'll need it in the application you run to authenticate yourself to your MQ instance.

-Navigate to the `Key store` tab and download the `public certificate` of the queue manager.
+If your queue manager is on cloud you will need the `public certificate` of the queue manager.
+For IBM MQ on IBM Cloud, you can obtain this certificate by navigating to the `Key store` tab in your MQ service instance, then downloading the `public certificate` of the Queue Manager.

 Add the certificate to your system's trusted store
 - For Mac